TanyaNabintu/BirdSpotterAppPoe/README.md

 You can click on picture to see the details

 Step 5:
-on bottom right there a plus (+) button and you will see a screen to add a new bird, you can try to enter these fields:
+on bottom right there is a plus (+) button and you will see a screen to add a new bird, you can try to enter these fields:
  -Enter the name of birds a
  -Click the dropdown button select if the bird is (common,rare,extremely rare)